apitapestry/apistry/docs/concepts.md

 ## What is Apistry?

-Apistry is a **runtime engine** that reads OpenAPI contracts and turns them into working APIs without writing service-specific code.
+Apistry is a **runtime engine** that reads OpenAPI contracts and turns them into working APIs without writing any service-specific code.
 Built on Node.js and the Fastify framework, it provides:

 - **Contract-driven execution** - Deploy APIs by publishing contracts, not writing code